Amphibian Response to Habitat Restoration

 A group effort

 This research is a collaboration among Youngquist, the Forest Preserve District of Cook County and Shedd Aquarium’s Conservation Action Team.
-Volunteers with Great Lakes Action Days are important partners for this project as they help clear invasive vegetation from the ponds during the winter.
+Volunteers with Shedd Aquarium Action Days are important partners for this project as they help clear invasive vegetation from the ponds during the winter.
 Volunteers also help with species monitoring and data collection.
-Without help from citizen scientists, this project would not be a success.
+Without help from community scientists, this project would not be a success.

 All amphibians have a common characteristic—moist, porous skin that they can breathe and absorb water through.